tap349/tap349.github.io/_posts/2018-04-26-react-native-genymotion.md

 | emulator (app): right toolbar → `Open GAPPS` (button)

-GApps are required to receive pushes and notifications, also reloading application doesn't work without them.
+GApps are required to receive pushes, also reloading application doesn't work without them.

+NOTE: it might be required to restart emulator and run application
+      again for pushes to work.

 ### virtual keyboard